Hausansicht Friedrichstadtpalast am Abend. Der Palast ist hell erleuchtet, die Straße ist leer ohne Autos und Menschen. Photo: Bernd Brundert

 "Girlreihe"

-Destruction during the war and a new beginning in the GDR
+War and a new beginning in the GDR

-In 1980, the old building finally had to be closed due to the risk of collapse.
-Four years later, in 1984, the current new building opened in East Berlin.
-The new Friedrichstadt-Palast became a prestigious project for the GDR and impressed with its modern architecture and stage design, which was highly innovative at the time.
+In 1984, the current new building opened in East Berlin.
+The new Friedrichstadt-Palast became a prestigious project for the GDR and impressed with its modern architecture and stage equipment that was highly innovative at the time.

 After the fall of the Berlin Wall, the Palast continued to develop into an internationally oriented grand show stage and is now an integral part of Berlin's cultural landscape.